Employment At the Frick

 Internships

-Most summers, The Frick Collection and Frick Art Reference Library host undergraduate and graduate student interns across several departments.
+Most summers, The Frick Collection and Frick Art Research Library host undergraduate and graduate student interns across several departments.
 In addition to projects within their respective departments, interns participate in a wide range of staff-led enrichment sessions, such as guided tours of the permanent collection, introductions to the library’s resources, career discussions with staff across the institution, and visits to other cultural institutions around New York City.

 Since 2022, we have offered all interns a competitive hourly wage and access to all benefits provided to part-time employees, as well as an onboarding stipend.
 The hourly rate for both undergraduate- and graduate-level interns has increased on an annual basis.
 In fiscal year 2025 (beginning July 1, 2024), undergraduate-level interns are to be paid at an hourly rate of $23.00 and graduate-level interns at an hourly rate of $25.00.